JWT Authentication

 [header].[payload].[signature]

-Here is a sample value of JWT token and how it is being sent in Authorization in an HTTP request:
+Take an example of JWT token in use with HTTP request, how it is being sent in Authorization

 Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MTIzNDU2Nzg5LCJuYW1lIjoiSm9zZXBoIn0.OpOSSw7e485LOP5PrzScxHb7SR6sAOMRckfFwi4rp7o